ankii08/Hungry-Tiger-Food-App/README.md

-# Sewanee Food Share
+# Tiger Bites

 A community-driven food sharing platform that connects students and faculty to reduce food waste and build stronger campus connections.

 ## About

-Sewanee Food Share is a mobile-first web application currently used by users at the University of the South to share surplus food across campus.
+Tiger Bitesis a mobile-first web application currently used by users at the University of the South to share surplus food across campus.
 The platform aims to reduce food waste by 40% while fostering community connections through food sharing.

 ## Demo Screenshots